All Medicare Advantage plans have to offer at least the same benefits as Original Medicare.

 For example, your Medicare Advantage plan might have a $15 copay when you see the doctor.
-That means you’ll pay $15 every time you see the doctor, no matter how much the visit costs your health insurance company.
-If you have Original Medicare, you’ll pay 20 percent of the total cost of the visit.
+If you have Original Medicare, you’ll pay 20% of the total cost of the visit.
 If the visit costs $200, you pay $40.